 After six years of development, the Indian Ocean tsunami early warning system was launched on October 12, 2011.
 Operational responsibility was formally transferred on 31 March 2013 to the Tsunami Service Providers in Australia, India, Indonesia from the Japan Meteorological Agency (JMA) and the Pacific Tsunami Warning Center (PTWC) that had provided an interim warning service since March 2005.
 For the North East Atlantic and Mediterranean Tsunami Warning System region, there has been steady progress towards the provision of tsunami watch services for the region.
-In July/August 2012 three nations (France, Greece and Turkey) officially announced that their national tsunami watch Providers, pending their accreditation.
+In July/August 2012 three nations (France, Greece and Turkey) officially announced that their national tsunami watch centers were operational and that they had the ability to act as Candidate Tsunami Watch Providers, pending their accreditation.